AmirHouston22/Distributed_Data_Acquisition_Network/README.md

 [insert image]

 ## Overview
 This project is a distributed data acquisition network that is designed for real-time monitoring of temperature, pressure, and airflow within a biomass gasifier.
-It is developed to support biomass gasification research through synchronized environmental data collection and experimental analysis.
+It is developed to support biomass gasification research through synchronized data collection and experimental analysis.
 It integrates embedded systems, wireless telemetry, distributed instrumentation, and custom PCB development into a scalable monitoring platform for research.